Message Analyzer Tutorial

-Note You can very quickly start capturing data with Message Analyzer by clicking a Trace Scenario in the Quick Trace submenu of the File menu.
+Note You can very quickly start capturing data with Message Analyzer by clicking either of the following on the Message Analyzer Start Page:

 To learn more about configuring a Live Trace Session, see Capturing Message Data.

 Message Analyzer provides several global options that enable you to specify certain default values or make default selections that can affect Message Analyzer performance, display configurations, or feature activation.
+For example, you can specify a default Session Viewer, the default configuration for Text Log Files, Time Display format, Decryption certificate data, Parsing options, preview Features, and so on.
 You can set these options at any time; however, you would typically do so prior to starting a Live Trace Session or a Data Retrieval Session.
 Specific details about these options are described in Setting Message Analyzer Global Options.